lovexyn0827/MessMod/README.md

 ##### `/rng world next int <bounds>`

-Get the next integer in the range [0, bounds) generated by the RNG of the dimension.
+Get the next integer generated by the RNG of the dimension in the range [0, bounds).

 ##### `/rng world next int|float|double|boolean|gaussian`